 The upper cervical spine plays a key role in this process as well.
 Not only does the spine send signals that help the body to locate surroundings, but the spine also protects the spinal cord and brainstem, which is the means of communication in the body.
 A misalignment of the C1, in particular, can lead to the body sending confused signals about location and spatial orientation.
 The result can be feeling off balance or seeing the floor start to move before your eyes.

-Upper cervical chiropractors are specifically trained to correct misalignments of the atlas (C1).
+Upper cervical chiropractors trained to correct misalignments of the atlas (C1).
 Once such a misalignment is corrected, many patients find that vestibular problems like disequilibrium and vertigo are greatly improved.
 This may help a patient to keep falls at bay and make day to day activities easier.